Phone-GWP-group

 How much wrapping paper is used at Christmas?

-Consumers in the UK use 227,000 miles of wrapping paper each year.
-The average household uses four rolls of wrapping paper.
-Over 83km2 of wrapping paper ends up in bins.
+Consumers in the UK use around 227,000 miles of wrapping paper each year, with the average household using four rolls of wrapping paper, and over 83km2 of wrapping paper ending up in the bin.

 Other statistics on wrapping paper include: